MathematicGuy/RemoteObsidian/Project Skin/German Vocabulary.md

 Sie Ms.

 Sind Sie are you
+	 sind si (goes with gender pronounce before it like Frau, Herr)
++ Bist du - are you in 1 person
 Frau QuynhAnh Mrs Quynh Anh
 Herr Schmitt Mr Schmitt
 + Frau QuynhAnh und Herr Schmitt